reitzig/2016_datasciencecoursera_notes/02 R Programming/week2.md

 sapply(1:ncol(mat), function(i) { mean(mat[,i]) })
 ```

-Now if only there were nicer syntax for anonymous functions...
+Now if only there was nicer syntax for anonymous functions...